 “Did you have to bring him along?”
 Martin cast a disgruntled glance at Sexy Beast, whose front paws were propped on the half-open window, his superpowered canine schnoz hoovering up myriad intriguing scents.
 My wimpy human nose detected only fresh-mown grass on the chilly breeze, overlaid with the inn’s flowering bushes and a hint of brine from the nearby bay.

 “The comment period on this issue is officially over, Padre.”
 Once we’d agreed on our destination, I’d made him swing by my place to pick up a few essentials, including my seven-pound apricot poodle.
 After all, it was too late to get a friend or neighbor to look in on him, and let’s face it, Sexy Beast—SB for short—was about as needy and neurotic as they came.
 If I left him alone all night, even with a pet sitter stopping by, he’d be a gibbering basket case come morning.
 Not to mention, I’d have felt compelled to rush home at the crack of dawn to reassure him and offer an apologetic Vienna sausage or three.
 I’d had Martin verify with the innkeeper that the little guy would be welcome in our room.

 “Just as long as he doesn’t decide to, you know, jump on the bed or anything,” Martin grumbled as he positioned the vintage Mustang between a black Mercedes and a gold Lexus, the only other vehicles in the small gravel parking strip next to the inn.
-Clearly, not all of the B and B’s eight guest rooms were occupied, no surprise on a Wednesday night in early May.
+Clearly, not all of the B&B’s eight guest rooms were occupied, no surprise on a midweek night in early May.